pombredanne/centidb/docs/encoders.rst

 centidb.KEY_ENCODER
 +++++++++++++++++++

-This predefined Encoder uses :py:func:`centidb.keycoder.packs` and :py:func:`centidb.keycoder.unpacks` to serialize tuples.
+This predefined Encoder uses :py:func:`centidb.keylib.packs` and :py:func:`centidb.keylib.unpacks` to serialize tuples.
 It is used internally to represent keys, counters, and :py:class:`Store <centidb.Store>` metadata.